rticommunity/rticonnextdds-connector/README.md

 ```

 ### Threading model
 The *Connector* Native API does not yet implement any mechanism for thread safety.
-Originally the *Connector* native code was built to work with *Prototyper* and Lua.
+Originally, the *Connector* native code was built to work with *Prototyper* and Lua.
 That was a single-threaded loop.
 RTI then introduced support for JavaScript and Python.
 For now, you are responsible for protecting calls to *Connector*.
 (In future, thread safety may be added in the native layer.)
 In Node.js/JavaScript, threading should not be a problem due to the 'callback' style of the language itself.
 In Python, you will have to protect the calls to *Connector* if you are using different threads.
 For an example, see [Protecting calls to the Connector library](https://github.com/rticommunity/rticonnextdds-connector/tree/master/examples/python#protecting-calls-to-the-connector-library) in the Python README.